Board of Directors

 Denise Pothier

-Denise sits on several boards and national Indigenous advisory councils and is currently the President for Engineers Nova Scotia.
+Denise sits on several boards and national Indigenous advisory councils and is the Past President for Engineers Nova Scotia.
 She was named one of Canada’s most powerful women by the Women’s Executive Network, and the top 150 Canadian Women in STEM by hErVOLUTION.
 Denise was also named one of the 50 most inspirational women in technology in Canada by Inspiring Fifty.
 A believer in life-long learning, Denise recently completed an MBA from Athabasca University, and she attends a multitude of educational conferences and events annually.
 She also spends quality time with her family and friends at her family ocean-side cottage.

 Vicky Sharpe